nateProjects/autoSSH-autoSetup/README.md

 The issue - you want to be able to access new hosts behind a firewall

+(especially useful for those set up on remote sites)

 The solution - have the new hosts phone home upon boot

+(& leave a host connection shortcut)

 Includes -